Associate, Howard Partners Pty Ltd

 Mark has held senior management positions in universities, and the consulting sector in the UK and Australia and headed-up a science diplomacy unit jointly funded by the European Commission and the Australian Government (promoting stronger EU-Australia science and innovation cooperation).
 He was the founding director of a government-funded policy think tank located in a leading Australian research university.

-He is currently Associate Fellow at the Sir Bernard Crick Centre for the Public Understanding of Politics, University of Sheffield, University Fellow at the Northern Institute, Charles Darwin University in Australia, and Adjunct Associate Professor at the Crawford School of Public Policy at the Australian National University.
+He is currently Associate Fellow at the Sir Bernard Crick Centre for the Public Understanding of Politics, University of Sheffield, a University Fellow at the Northern Institute, Charles Darwin University in Australia, and an Associate at the Work Foundation (a London think-tank).
+He is also a Special Advisor to SDG Economic Development in the UK.

 During 2018 Howard Partners is celebrating 20 years as an independent public policy research, advisory, and management consulting firm.